Contents

 Safe Column Addition for Production

-Adding columns to production tables with existing data requires care.
+Adding columns to production tables with live data takes care.
 The safe pattern is:

 1. Add the column as nullable with a default value

-2. Deploy and backfill the data in application code or a data migration
+2. Deploy and backfill the data in app code or a data migration

-3. In a separate, subsequent migration, add the NOT NULL constraint
+3. In a later, separate migration, add the NOT NULL constraint

-Never add a NOT NULL column without a default to a table that already contains rows.
-The migration will fail outright, or worse, it will succeed on your empty dev database and fail in production.
+Never add a NOT NULL column without a default to a table that already has rows.
+The migration will fail outright.
+Or worse, it will pass on your empty dev database and fail in production.

 Always Review Before Committing

-Always read the upgrade() and downgrade() functions before committing a migration.
+Always read the upgrade() and downgrade() functions before you commit a migration.
 Test both directions:

 alembic upgrade head && alembic downgrade -1 && alembic upgrade head

-This round-trip catches issues where the downgrade function does not properly reverse the upgrade - a common source of trouble when you need to roll back in production.
+This round-trip catches cases where the downgrade fails to undo the upgrade.
+That is a common source of pain when you need to roll back in production.

 Branching, Merging, and Team Workflows

-Each migration has a revision ID and a down_revision pointing to its parent, forming a linked list.
-When two developers create migrations from the same parent independently, Alembic detects a branch: two revisions sharing the same down_revision.
+Each migration has a revision ID and a down_revision that points to its parent.
+Together they form a linked list.
+When two developers create migrations from the same parent at the same time, Alembic spots a branch: two revisions that share the same down_revision.

 Resolving Branches